modular-magician/terraform-provider-google-beta/website/docs/r/cloud_run_v2_job.html.markdown

 * `labels` -
   (Optional)
-  Unstructured key value map that can be used to organize and categorize objects.
-User-provided labels are shared with Google's billing system, so they can be used to filter, or break down billing charges by team, component, environment, state, etc. For more information, visit https://cloud.google.com/resource-manager/docs/creating-managing-labels or https://cloud.google.com/run/docs/configuring/labels.
-  Cloud Run API v2 does not support labels with `run.googleapis.com`, `cloud.googleapis.com`, `serving.knative.dev`, or `autoscaling.knative.dev` namespaces, and they will be rejected.
+  KRM-style labels for the resource.
+User-provided labels are shared with Google's billing system, so they can be used to filter, or break down billing charges by team, component, environment, state, etc. For more information, visit https://cloud.google.com/resource-manager/docs/creating-managing-labels or https://cloud.google.com/run/docs/configuring/labels Cloud Run will populate some labels with 'run.googleapis.com' or 'serving.knative.dev' namespaces.
+Those labels are read-only, and user changes will not be preserved.
-  All system labels in v1 now have a corresponding field in v2 Job.

-* `annotations` -
-  (Optional)
-  Unstructured key value map that may be set by external tools to store and arbitrary metadata.
-They are not queryable and should be preserved when modifying objects.
-  Cloud Run API v2 does not support annotations with `run.googleapis.com`, `cloud.googleapis.com`, `serving.knative.dev`, or `autoscaling.knative.dev` namespaces, and they will be rejected on new resources.
-  All system annotations in v1 now have a corresponding field in v2 Job.
-  This field follows Kubernetes annotations' namespacing, limits, and rules.

 * `client` -
   (Optional)